TEOTWAWKI has finally arrived: COVID & its Aftermath

 Public education will never be the same.
 As we speak, thousands, maybe millions of parents across the country are taking control of their children’s education and are seeking to hire teachers and tutors directly.

-Nebraska’s homeschool filings are up 21% from the same time last year, and in social media, parents are clamoring to find other like-minded families to create “homeschooling pods”.
+Nebraska’s homeschool filings increased by 21% during the lockdown, and on social media, parents clamored to find other like-minded families to create “homeschooling pods.”
 Here’s a quote from a now-viral Facebook post:

 “If you are not a parent/in a mom’s group, you may not be aware that a kind of historic thing is going on right now.